luizeboli/homies-web/README.md

 ## Technologies

 This project is primarily built using Next.js, even though it may not have been the best choice, I know.
-However, I wanted to take advantage of Next's new features, such as the `app`  directory.
+However, I wanted to test Next's new features, such as the `app`  directory.

 In the case of Homies, SSR is totally needless for several reasons: